bakhodir10/BS-framework/README.md

 #Group 5
 > ###Tania, Bakhodir, Jamsrandorj

-> Used Design Patterns: Observer, Account, Simple Factory, Strategy, Singleton, Proxy
+> Used Design Patterns: Observer, Account, Party, Simple, Strategy, Singleton, Proxy factory

 ####Observer Pattern
 > We used this pattern to implement addInterest Function.
 All accounts are observers when user clicks addInterest button it will invoke.

+####Party Pattern
+> We used party pattern to generalize the common Customer data and methods.

 ####Account Pattern
 > We used this pattern to generalize the common Account infos.